-Bottom Panel: Photo of the sea-surface and eyewall cloud base of Hurricane Gilbert on September 13, 1988.
-Photo from M. Black taken from the WP-3D aircraft at 10,000 ft altitude.
+Bottom Panel: Photo of the sea-surface and eyewall cloud base of Hurricane Gilbert on September 13, 1988 by M. Black from a WP-3D aircraft at 10,000 ft altitude.
 Logos of some of the collaborators involved in CBLAST are superimposed on the photo.